knowlab/knowlab.github.io/_posts/2021-09-25-blog-kg-health-care.md

 ### What works of using knowledge graph in health care?

-So, if I have to use one sentence to summarise the benefit of knowledge graphs for health care, that would be: **the provision of super valuable biomedical T-boxes plus lightweight reasoning mechanisms**.
+So, if I have to use one sentence to summarise the benefit of knowledge graphs for health care, that would be: **<span class="blog-highlight">the provision of super valuable biomedical T-boxes plus lightweight reasoning mechanisms</span>**.

 ### What is missing of knowledge graph for health care?

 What's missing in current health knowledge graphs?
-The first thing I would like to say is the patient-level knowledge is missing.
+The first thing I would like to say is <span class="blog-highlight">the patient-level knowledge is missing</span>.
 When you combine things at the life timeline of a patient, things do conflict with each other or have causal relationships.
 But current knowledge graph technologies could not represent these.
 For example, we know if a person has type 1 diabetes it's very unlikely he/she has type 2 diabetes.
-But we do not have such conflicting knowledge expressed in any ontologies.
+But, <span class="blog-highlight">we do not have such conflicting knowledge expressed in any ontologies</span>.

 Similarly, is it possible to have both ischemic stroke and hemorrhagic stroke?
 A quick thinker might say NO, because the two mechanisms are not compatible.
 But, what if a patient had an ischemic stroke and then had a fall?
 Again, We don't have such mechanism knowledge representation at patient level.